emanwahba/ArtFinder/README.md

 # Art Finder

-This application gets all it's data from [Rijks museum API](https://data.rijksmuseum.nl/object-metadata/api/) and displayed in a grid grouped by artist name.
+This application gets all it's data from [Rijks museum API](https://data.rijksmuseum.nl/object-metadata/api/) and displays it in a grid grouped by artist name.
 When user click on an art item, he can see details view with more information about that art piece.

 # Features: